 The scheme transformed the widespread marshland into a rich mosaic of grassland, marsh, ponds, ditches and temporary pools with willows and remnant hawthorn hedges dotted across the site creating additional habitat features.
 The River Rother was once one of the most polluted rivers in Europe, a legacy of the industrial past.
 Today, the river supports a good fish population as well as a range of invertebrates and plants.
 Watch out for the occasional flash of turquoise as a kingfisher flies past.
 In winter, see ducks including goosander and gulls.

-In early summer, skylarks are signing and the grassland is full of wildflowers, grasses, rushes and sedges atatracting a wide range of insects.
+In early summer, skylarks are singing and the grassland is full of wildflowers, grasses, rushes and sedges attracting a wide range of insects.

 The nature reserve is managed by a mixture of cattle grazing and periodic maintenance of the ditches, ponds and hedges.
 The land is divided by the river and a railway viaduct which helps create the distinct characteristics of the different compartments.
 Metal sculptures have been installed along the route, giving information on the industrial history as well as the plants and animals that can be seen.